1896 United States presidential election: The fall campaign

 Bryan's imposing voice and height made a deep impression on many who thronged to hear him.

 Throughout the campaign the South and Mountain states appeared certain to vote for Bryan, whereas the East was certain for McKinley.
 In play were the Midwest and the Border States.

 Bryan traveled 18,000 miles in 3 months, concentrating on the critical states of the Midwest.

 The Republican Party amassed an unprecedented war chest at all levels: national, state and local.
-Outspent and shut out of the party's traditional newspapers, Bryan decided his best chance to win the election was to conduct a vigorous national speaking tour by train.
-His fiery crusading rhetoric to huge audiences would make his campaign a newsworthy story that the hostile press would have to cover, and he could speak to the voters directly instead of through editorials.
+Outspent and shut out of the party's traditional newspapers, Bryan decided his best chance to win the election was to conduct a national speaking tour by train.
+His rhetoric to huge audiences would make his campaign a story that the hostile press would have to cover, and he could speak to the voters directly instead of through editorials.
 He was the first presidential candidate since Stephen Douglas in 1860 to canvass directly, and the first ever to criss-cross the nation and meet voters in person.

 The novelty of seeing a visiting presidential candidate, combined with Bryan's spellbinding oratory and the passion of his believers, generated huge crowds.
 Silverites welcomed their hero with all-day celebrations of parades, band music, picnic meals, endless speeches, and undying demonstrations of support.
 Bryan focused his efforts on the Midwest, which everyone agreed would be the decisive battleground in the election.
 In just 100 days, Bryan gave over 500 speeches to several million people.
 His record was 36 speeches in one day in St. Louis.
 Relying on just a few hours of sleep a night, he traveled 18,000 miles by rail to address five million people, often in a hoarse voice; he would explain that he left his real voice at the previous stops where it was still rallying the people.

 The National "Gold" Democratic Party undercut Bryan by dividing the Democratic vote and denouncing his platform.